Loading [MathJax]/extensions/TeX/newcommand.js

 Always return false.

-static bool TriaAccessor< 0, 1, spacedim >::line_orientation (const unsigned int line)
+static types::geometric_orientation TriaAccessor< 0, 1, spacedim >::line_orientation (const unsigned int line)

 Detailed Description

-A module describing how deal.II consistently orients Triangulation objects.
+A group describing how deal.II consistently orients Triangulation objects.

 Warning

 The implementation of orientation should be considered an internal detail of the library.
-Normal users should not need to use the features describd in this module: instead, classes like QProjector use orientation information to consistently compute values on faces and lines.
+Normal users should not need to use the features described in this group: instead, classes like QProjector use orientation information to consistently compute values on faces and lines.

 Orientation of Lines

-A Triangulation is built not just of cells but also of lower-dimensional objects.
-In particular, a line in 2D is a face which may be shared by two cells, whereas in 3D a line may be shared by an arbitrary number of cells.
+A line in 2D is a face which may be shared by two cells, whereas in 3D a line may be shared by an arbitrary number of cells.

 Orientation of Faces

-In deal.II, we express the orientation of an object with three booleans: orientation, rotate, and flip.
+Unlike lines, which only have two possible orientations, a quadrilateral (i.e., a face of a pyramid, wedge, or hexahedron in 3D) has 8 possible orientations and a triangle (i.e., a face of a tetrahedron, pyramid, or wedge in 3D) has 6.
+In deal.II, we encode the orientation of a quadrilateral or triangle with three booleans: orientation, rotation, and flip.
 The default values for these are true, false, and false.
-These values are typically encoded or decoded from or to a single unsigned char by the internal::combined_face_orientation() and internal::split_face_orientation() functions.
+These values are typically encoded or decoded from or to a single types::geometric_orientation value (whose exact binary representation is an internal library detail) by the internal::combined_face_orientation() and internal::split_face_orientation() functions.

 For a quadrilateral, these values correspond to